JohT/code-graph-analysis-pipeline/domains/git-history/summary/report.template.md

 ## 3. Co-Changed Files

-Files that are frequently committed together are said to be _co-changed_.
-High co-change frequency between two files is a signal of logical coupling — they may belong to the same conceptual unit or have a shared concern that could be refactored.
+Files committed together = logical coupling signal.
+May belong to the same conceptual unit or share a concern.

 ### 3.1 Co-Changed File Pairs